ronak4139/Humanity-Cherity-Dontaion-site/README.md

 To run the application locally, follow these steps:

-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2.Set up the database using SQL Server Management Studio or any other database management tool.
+2. Set up the database using SQL Server Management Studio or any other database management tool.
-3.Update the connection string in the appsettings.json file to point to your database.
+3. Update the connection string in the appsettings.json file to point to your database.
-4.Build and run the application using Visual Studio or the .NET CLI.
+4. Build and run the application using Visual Studio or the .NET CLI.
-5.Access the application through your web browser and explore its features.
+5. Access the application through your web browser and explore its features.

 # Contribution